bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 To view html download and save as html and open in brouser.

 # Sample Results:
-Exploratory Data Analysis can find a great amount of information from a data set alone with not additional imformation.
+Exploratory Data Analysis can find a great amount of information from a data set alone with no additional imformation.
 From the data we learn:
 - When Someone Said 'Stop Making All Loans!'
 - Maximum Loan Amount
 - Minimum Credit Score To Get a Loan